 - Understand all the various costs that can be associated with a breach, such as forensic investigators, privacy counsel for federal and state laws, communication expenses to notify those impacted, ransom fees, regulatory fines, downtime, etc. And make sure you know if there are certain authorized vendors you need to use in the event of a breach in order to have your claim approved.

 - Get a security firm to perform a risk assessment of your company.
+Or use this step-by-step guide as a starting point.
 Keep in mind that this should not be a strictly digital exercise.
 You may find that your company’s biggest risk is someone in an air conditioning uniform being allowed to walk right into the building and be left with unsupervised access to workstations or server rooms.

 - Take a fresh look at your disaster recovery plan.
 Use the risk assessment to create (or update) it, and then run drills.
 Don’t just leave your plan on paper and find out after you’ve been locked out of your system that there are no printed copies (or any other similar examples that would prove you never tested the plan).

 - Consider sending a security questionnaire to your vendors so you know how they handle various data and situations.
 Ask them if they have ever been under investigation for regulatory issues.

 - Make sure you know the reporting deadlines for any compliance regulations that apply to your business.
 Some can be as short as 72 hours to notify.